zubair480/zubair480.github.io/_projects/2_project.md

 To give your project a background in the portfolio page, just add the img tag to the front matter like so:

     ---
+    I can write here anything that I want
     layout: page
     title: project
     description: a project with a background image